hivinau/CustomFont/README.md

 # CustomFont

 <h1>This project is for free use.
-It deals with add font to TextView directly on xml.</h1>
+It deals with set typeface to TextView directly on xml.</h1>
 <br>
 <h2>Use it only on xml file layout.</2>
 <br>